kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-pod-configmap.md

 1. Save the changes to the Pod specification.
 Now, the Pod's output includes `SPECIAL_LEVEL_KEY=very`.

-### Define Pod environment variables with data from multiple ConfigMaps
+### Define Container environment variables with data from multiple ConfigMaps

 1. As with the previous example, create the ConfigMaps first.